Climb In Parks

 Coming soon: We will post some submissions here which you can use as inspiration.

-A personal response is a lot better than a generic response, but a generic response is better than no response.
-Here is something that you can use as a start of a response to the Ontario Parks consultation.
+Here is something that you can use as a start of your response to the Ontario Parks consultation.

 I have been rock climbing outdoors for N years, and I fully support the proposed change to the Park Management Plan for Devil's Glen which legitimizes climbing.